koenbuyens/kalirouter/README.md

 The subsequent sections elaborate how we configure our Kali Linux machine as a router and how we monitor devices and applications by connecting them to the Kali Linux router.

 ## Configuring Kali Linux as a Router
-Our Kali machine will route traffic from the plugged in USB network interfaces (Ethernet and WiFi) to its own Internet connection and vice versa.
+Our Kali Linux machine will route traffic from the plugged in USB network interfaces (Ethernet and WiFi) to its own Internet connection and vice versa.
 Creating a router consists of four main parts.
 - Setting up the **Ethernet layer** so that wired clients can connect to Kali's interface.
 - Setting up the **Wi-Fi data link layer**, so that wireless clients can connect to Kali's "software access point" and send/receive IP packets from/to Kali.
 We use the ```hostapd``` application to do this.
 We bridge both the wired interface as well as the access point so that the machines connected to them are part of the same network (so that we can monitor a multi-device set-up such as an embedded device connected via Ethernet communicating with a mobile application, a Windows application, and the Internet).
-- Setting up the **network configuration** on our Kali machine, so that it properly relays IP packets from its own Internet connection to its connected clients (and vice versa).
+- Setting up the **network configuration** on our Kali Linux machine, so that it properly relays IP packets from its own Internet connection to its connected clients (and vice versa).
 - Adding **network services** such as DNS and DHCP so that clients get assigned IP addresses and can resolve domain names.
 We can use the DNS network service to redirect any domain name to a machine under our control.

 Before we execute the aforementioned steps, we will need to figure out what interfaces the adapters show up as.
-To do so, we execute ```ifconfig``` on our Kali machine before and after we connect the adapters.
+To do so, we execute ```ifconfig``` on our Kali Linux machine before and after we connect the adapters.
 ```shell
 $ ifconfig -a
 ```